fra82/twitter-crawler/README.md

  * **Keyword Filtered Crawler** (STREAMING endpoint): ```org.backingdata.twitter.crawler.streaming.TwitterSTREAMHashtagCrawler```;
  * **Bounding box Filtered Crawler** (STREAMING endpoint): ```org.backingdata.twitter.crawler.streaming.TwitterSTREAMBboxCrawler```.

 For each one of the previous crawlers, all the crawling parameters (Twitter credentials' pool, list of users, keywords, bounding boxes, etx.) can be specified by means of the crawler.property file (```/full/local/path/to/crawler.properties```).
 In what follows, for each Twitter crawler, the format of the related configuration file si described.
+WIndows users are suggested to use https://notepad-plus-plus.org/ to edit the crawler.property file.

 ### Configuration file format of **Account Timeline Crawler** (REST endpoint)
 Example of the configuration file of an Account Timeline Crawler (create a crawler.properties file and copy&paste this content, then customize it by specifying your crawler configuration parameters):